VerzatileDev/Univeristy.5028CEM_TeachingMaterial/Session 7/README.md

-Like many of OpenGL's enums, their behind-the-scenes int value is linearly incremented, so if we were to have an array or vector of texture locations we could loop over them by starting with GL_TEXTURE_CUBE_MAP_POSITIVE_X and incrementing the enum by 1 each iteration, effectively looping through all the texture targets:
+Like many of OpenGL's enums, their behind-the-scenes int value is linearly incremented, so if we were to have an array or vector of texture locations we could loop over them by starting with GL_TEXTURE_CUBE_MAP_POSITIVE_X and incrementing the enum by 1 each iteration, effectively looping through all the texture targets (following source codes are for demo only, no need to be added into the project):

 ```C++
 for (unsigned int i = 0; i < 6; i++)
  glTexImage2D(GL_TEXTURE_CUBE_MAP_POSITIVE_X + i, 0, GL_RGBA, width, height, 0, GL_RGBA, GL_UNSIGNED_BYTE, data);
 ```

-Because a cubemap is a texture like any other texture, we will also specify its wrapping and filtering methods
+Because a cubemap is a texture like any other texture, we will also specify its wrapping and filtering methods (following source codes are for demo only, no need to be added into the project)

 ```C++
 glTexParameteri(GL_TEXTURE_CUBE_MAP, GL_TEXTURE_MAG_FILTER, GL_LINEAR);